 The French Institute for Aviation Safety (IFSA) offers courses and training sessions in French and English relating to aeronautical incident and accident prevention.
 Trainees come from different specialities and different horizons: aircrew, air traffic controllers, engineers and managers, civilian and military personnel, major airlines (Air France, etc.), industry (Airbus, Airbus Helicopters, etc.) and the armed forces (DGA flight test centre, French Air Force, French Army light aviation unit).
 A new section also offers training for experts in Safety Management Systems (SMS).

 In January 2008, the French Ministry of Defence launched its first private-public partnership (PPP) under a contract signed with Hélidax.
 This company is based at the French Army Light Aviation School (EALAT) in Dax, in southwest France.
-HeliDax is owned by INAER Helicopter France and DCI who each have a 50% shareholding.
+HeliDax is owned by DCI who is the sole shareholder.

 The purpose of this outsourcing arrangement is to supply flight hours to the French Army Light Aviation School (EALAT – a joint force, international school) for basic training of helicopter pilots for all three services (Air Force, Navy, Army) and the gendarmerie, plus other organisations.
 The contract calls for the provision of modern helicopters and associated maintenance services.
 Signed for a duration of 22 years, this PPP covers the operation of 36 EC120B helicopters modified to a special training configuration (NHE) under the designation Calliope.